donhinkelman/moodle-block_sharing_cart/README.md

-# ⚠️ Archived Repository
+# ⚠️ Repository Notice

-**This repository is archived and no longer maintained here.**
+**This repository will continue to be maintained here.**

-The Sharing Cart Moodle block has been taken over by moxis. **All future development, issues, releases, and other work will happen in the new repository:**
+The Sharing Cart Moodle block is maintained by moxis. **Future development, issues, releases, and other work may move into the new repository:**

 https://github.com/praxisdigital/moodle-block_sharing_cart

+For now, please post issues here in this repository.

 ---